donejs/done-inspect/README.md

 import './module-name.less';

 export default {
-  group: '<string :: The name under which this module will be grouped >',
+  group: '<string :: The group the module belongs to>',
   title: '<string :: The short title shown to the User>',
   description: '<string :: What function the module performs>', onChange() {
   /**
    * Currently done-inspect's interface only supports checkboxes.
    *
-   * This function will be called each time the User clicks the module's checkbox.
+   * This function will be called each time the User clicks the
-   * Therefore, it needs to account for being checked and unchecked.
+   * module's checkbox.
+Therefore, it needs to account for being
+   * checked and unchecked.
    *
    * Personally, I store a state flag in the module object.
    */